 If you are looking for ways and methods around how to stop getting feedback in headphones, you are not alone.
-There are several solutions out there, including upgrading to Automatic Feedback Suppression technology.
+Several solutions are out there, including upgrading to Automatic Feedback Suppression technology.

 Here are some tips to fix static noise in headphones.
 If you are having trouble with microphone and speaker interference, you should turn off your mic and check the wirings.